inttter/iinter.me/content/dont-use-pure-black.md

   <img src="/images/dont-use-pure-black/shining-clock.png" width="350">
 </div>

-As you're most likely able to spot, there is a round, white glow being emitted off of the numbers.
-In an environment where light is minimal or dimmed, this will make them feel the need to squint, further worsening their vision, but more so for those with impaired vision.
+As you're most likely able to spot, there is a round, **white** glow being emitted off of the numbers.
+In an environment where the amount of light is **very low**, or light that is **dimmed**, this will make the user feel the need to squint, further worsening their vision, but more for those with impaired vision.

 Here's that same clock with the lights in the room turned on: